 10. If you aren’t staying on The Strip, you should go off-Strip for the post-race meal.

-First, if you’re staying on-Strip near the finish line, even given what I say below, it’s worth your while to stay close to base and dine near your hotel.
-The time and effort to travel away from where you’re staying isn’t going to save you much.
-You don’t need to commute anywhere.
-So though nearby restaurants will be crowded, you’re best off eating nearby after the race.
+First, if you’re staying on-Strip near the finish line, even given what I say below, it’s worth your while to stay close to your lodging and dine near your hotel.
+The time and effort to travel away from where you’re staying isn’t going to save you much trouble.
+Though nearby restaurants will be crowded, you’re best off eating nearby after the race.

 That said: For locals, every restaurant at every casino near the finish line will be: